jhaals/ansible-vault/README.md

 # ansible-vault lookup module
-This is a lookup module for generic secrets in [HashiCorp Vault](https://vaultproject.io/).
+This is a lookup module for secrets stored in [HashiCorp Vault](https://vaultproject.io/).

 The plugin is currently written for ansible 2.0 but a working version for ansible 1.9 exists under the 1.0.0 tag.